 The undergraduate program comprises a core curriculum and two tracks:

 The Core curriculum is based on two pillars.

-The first pillar is education in its deepest sense, probing questions such as: how does the personality of the child develop; how do children form their world perception?
-How do educational contents integrate with the social and cultural world in each stage of the child’s development?
+The first pillar is education in its deepest sense, probing questions such as; How does the personality of the child develop?
+How do children form their world perception?
+How does education integrate with the social and cultural world in each stage of the child’s development?
 How do the citizens of the world adapt to the constant global changes and how can we teach them to find and voice their own unique personality?

 The second pillar encompasses humanistic and democratic values in the spirit of Israel’s Declaration of Independence.
 It integrates the educational and cultural heritage of the local (Israel) and the universal.
 It is the study of a democratic ethos without which an education and, indeed, a thriving society and culture are impossible.

-The Education, Society and Community track prepares students for a wide range of positions in the fields of community and society: in community and urban centers; centers for the golden age; youth centers in informal education, and in NGOs dealing with educational, societal and cultural issues.
+The Education, Society and Community track prepares students for a wide range of positions in the fields of community and society working in community and urban centers, centers for seniors, youth centers in informal education, and in NGOs dealing with educational, societal and cultural issues.
 Organizations requiring these skills have been fast developing in the last few years, now consisting 15% of all Israeli employers.
-New and varied positions requiring these skills are thus constantly offered in a fast pace.
+New and varied positions requiring these skills are thus on the increase.

-Upon graduation (in both tracks) undergraduate students earn a B.A. degree in Education that opens a wide-ranging set of employment opportunities as well as prospects for advanced studies in education and in the humanities and social studies.
-One of the doors that open up for students is to continue for the master’s degree in educational studies in our school (subject to admission requirements).
+Upon graduation in both tracks, undergraduate students earn a B.A. degree in Education that opens a wide-ranging set of employment opportunities as well as prospects for advanced studies in education and in the humanities and social studies.
+One of the doors that open up for students is to continue on for a master’s degree in educational studies in our school (subject to admission requirements).

 The graduate program in Educational Counselling